CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 <img src="../../assets/install/shell_3.PNG"/>

 Now I am in a directory that I control and can make edits to.
 This is the location where your `Documents`, `Pictures`, etc. folders are located (if you are on Windows).
 Let's use the prompt to make a new folder, or directory, called `PythonPackages` (or whatever you like) to store PINGMapper and any other Python packages you may use in the future.
-Issue the following command to do so:
+Issue the following command and hit `Enter`:

 ```
 mkdir PythonPackages